coronalabs/corona-docs/markdown/api/library/timer/performWithDelay.markdown

 * [Source code](https://github.com/coronalabs/framework-timer)

-If you want to add new functionality or modify existing ones, you can download or fork the source code from GitHub and include in your project(See [External Modules in CORONA_CORE_PRODUCT][tutorial.basics.externalModules]).
+If you want to add new functionality or modify existing ones, you can download or fork the source code from GitHub and include in your project(See [Using External Modules][tutorial.basics.externalModules]).